ashvardanian/ashvardanian.github.io/blog/covid19/index.md

 Trade routes are disrupted, and the supply has fallen even more than demand.
 To recover, we need to focus on the main drivers of growth — Technology sector.

-China, Taiwan and South Korea are slowoly healing, as the number of new cases in those countries is [minimal](https://www.worldometers.info/coronavirus/).
+China, Taiwan and South Korea are slowly healing, as the number of new cases in those countries is [minimal](https://www.worldometers.info/coronavirus/).
 Coincidentally, those countries are absolutely [dominating the semiconductor industry](https://en.wikipedia.org/wiki/Semiconductor_industry)!
 In 2019 tech industry sales totalled at 5 trillion USD, but that's only half of the story!

 I am biased, but to me, the invention of MOSFET transistor was as crucical for the economy as steam engine or electricity!
 Its past influence is undeniable, but we are not stopping here.
 TSMC had recently reported that their [5nm production is already fully booked](https://www.tomshardware.com/news/tsmc-5nm-chip-production-process-technology)!
 It means 84% higher transistor density over 7nm specification and much higher performance per Watt!
 This will translate into supercomputers of unprecedented scale!
 The El Capitan system expected in 2023 [will outperform 200 fastest supercomputers combined](https://www.reuters.com/article/us-hpe-amd/hpe-amd-win-deal-for-u-s-supercomputer-to-model-nuclear-weapons-idUSKBN20R2RY)!